 19.1.8 The air vehicle design shall consider and permit repair of structure and of flight and mission critical systems, following damage.

-- a.
-Giving preference to structural materials which are easily repairable; - b.
-Ensuring all repairs comply with the relevant design requirements for the whole air vehicle; - c.
+b.
+Ensuring all repairs comply with the relevant design requirements for the whole air vehicle;

+c.
 Ensuring high or moderate maintenance items and items subject to wear must be repairable;

 d.
 Battle damage.